aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 - isStart determines whether to move the cursor to the beginning or to the end of the bookmark.
 - isAfter determines whether to move the cursor to be after the bookmark start or end position, or to move the cursor to be before the bookmark start or end position.

-The following code example demonstrates how to move a cursor position to just after the bookmark end.
+The following code example shows how to move a cursor position to just after the bookmark end.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToBookmarkEnd-1.java" >}}